-The Complainant is a French-based, multinational, family-owned group of companies, founded in 1822 and active in three main fields: Transportation and Logistics, Communication, Industry.
+The Complainant is a French international group of companies, originally founded in 1665, known and active in designing, manufacturing and distributing materials and services for the construction and industrial markets.
 Ever since, the Complainant has become a very large enterprise with activities all around the world and thousands of employees.

-The Complainant owns a fair-sized portfolio of trademarks including the wording "BOLLORE", among which an international registration dating back to 1998.
-It also owns a multitude of related domain names, like <bollore.com> since July 25, 1997.
-The Disputed domain name <BOLLOFE.COM> was registered on September 18, 2023 by the Respondent, as confirmed by the Registrar.
-COMPLAINANT: The Complainant contends that the Disputed domain name is confusingly similar to its BOLLORE trademark, as it is a misspelling of this wholly incorporated trademark.
+The Complainant owns a large-sized portfolio of trademarks including the wording "SAINT-GOBAIN", among which various registrations dating back to the 1980s.
+It also owns a multitude of related domain names, like <saint-gobain.com> since December 29, 1995.

+The disputed domain name <SAINL-GOBAIN.COM> was registered on November 21, 2023 by the Respondent, as confirmed by the Registrar.

+PARTIES CONTENTIONS

+COMPLAINANT:

+The Complainant contends that the disputed domain name is confusingly similar to its SAINT-GOBAIN trademark, as it is a misspelling of this wholly incorporated trademark.
 This last element is sufficient to support the finding that the disputed domain name is confusingly similar to the Complainant's trademark.
-Indeed, the mere misspelling of the Complainant's trademark does not change the overall impression of a most likely connection with the trademark BOLLORE of the Complainant.
+Indeed, the mere misspelling of the Complainant's trademark does not change the overall impression of a most likely connection with the trademark SAINT-GOBAIN of the Complainant.
 As to the gTLD ".com", the Complainant suggests that it should be disregarded, as per the usual practice.

-The Complainant maintains that the Respondent lacks rights or legitimate interests in the Disputed domain name because the Complainant is not affiliated with nor has it ever authorised the Respondent to register its trademark as a domain name, the Complainant has never licensed its trademark to the Respondent, and because the Disputed domain name does not resolve to an active website since its registration.
-According to the Complainant, given the distinctiveness and reputation of the BOLLORE trademark, the Respondent registered the Disputed domain name with full knowledge of the Complainant's trademark in an intentionally designed way with the aim to create a likelihood of confusion with the Complainant's trademarks and domain names, and this is evidence of the fact that the Disputed domain name was registered in bad faith.
-With respect to use in bad faith, the Complainant points out that the Respondent has used the domain name as a parking page with commercial links, which is considered as a clear indication of bad faith.
-According to the Complainant, the Respondent has attempted to attract users to his own website, thanks to the Complainant's trademark's reputation.
-For all these reasons, the Complainant concludes that the Respondent registered and used the Disputed domain name in bad faith.
+The Complainant maintains that the Respondent lacks rights or legitimate interests in the disputed domain name because the Complainant is not affiliated with nor has it ever authorised the Respondent to register its trademark as a domain name, the Complainant has never licensed its trademark to the Respondent, and because the disputed domain name does not resolve to an active website since its registration.

+According to the Complainant, given the distinctiveness and reputation of the SAINT-GOBAIN trademark, the Respondent registered the disputed domain name with full knowledge of the Complainant's trademark in an intentionally designed way with the aim to create a likelihood of confusion with the Complainant's trademarks and domain names, and this is evidence of the fact that the disputed domain name was registered in bad faith.

+With respect to use in bad faith, the Complainant points out that the Respondent has not used the domain name at all, which is considered as a clear indication of bad faith.
+It is, indeed, impossible to conceive any actual or contemplated use that would not be illegitimate.
+Further, MX servers are configured, which suggests use of e-mails in bad faith.

+For all these reasons, the Complainant concludes that the Respondent registered and used the disputed domain name in bad faith.